search instagram arrow-down

 And, we’re off.
 Wait!
 No, we’re not.

 The two weeks prior to any trip always seem to be the most stressful, and this was no exception.
 For the past couple months I’ve been pouring over maps, books and internet sites.
-Besides wanting to have an idea of what I want to see as we ride a motorcycle around the southern half of sub-Sahara Africa, the “what is needed to travel” is a necessity.
-Thinking all is in place, we packed up and headed to our kids house in Chattanooga, where we will be leaving our car.
+I want to know what we can see as we ride a motorcycle.
+Our journey will cover the southern half of sub-Sahara Africa.
+It’s necessary to know “what is needed to travel.”
+We thought everything was in place.
+We packed up and headed to our kids’ house in Chattanooga.
+We will be leaving our car there.

 Our flight on Qatar airlines leaves Atlanta on Tuesday evening.
 Scheduling our PCR tests Monday morning seems as if it should be enough time.
 After the test, as we are having lunch, I realize we left our house, 5 hours away, without Melanie’s helmet.
 We scramble and sort that out locally, with a communication system.
 What will happen next?

-Taking the shuttle to Atlanta Tuesday morning seems the most inexpensive way to do this as leaving our car at the airport would equal the cost of another motorcycle.
+Taking the shuttle to Atlanta Tuesday morning seems the most inexpensive way.
+Leaving our car at the airport would equal the cost of another motorcycle.
 We have plenty of time until our flight, but we still don’t have our negative PCR results.
 Time just continues to tick away.
 I’m playing it cool, but I know Melanie knows better.
 She’s anticipating the mental tiraid from me when it all turns south.
-I’m prepared for it, but it happens anyway, the breif volcanic eruption.
+I’m prepared for it, but it happens anyway, the brief volcanic eruption.
 I’m a traveler, things don’t always go right, but the pissed off part of me seems to sometimes burst through.

 Just before the gates close and still no results.
 I reluctantly change the tickets for the following day.
 And as our plane speeds down the runway and lifts off gracefully, with two empty seats, our phones ding.
 Our results are negative.
 Bastards!